Is Yu Garden Worth Visiting in 2026? Full Guide & Review— lived here 1 year

 Notice in the video that there aren’t any foreign tourists.
 (Except for the lady coming in the screen at the end, who is my wife 😂 )

-Definitely Worth Visiting If You:
+Definitely Worth Visiting if You:

 Want to See How Chinese Tourists Experience China: This is fascinating.
 Yu Garden shows you Chinese domestic tourism in action.